openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 users to deploy OpenShift clusters with certain customizations, particularly on bare metal hardware.
-It is necessary to bring those capabilities on-premise in users' "Hub" clusters by installing clusters via Multi-cluster management, such as through Hive and RHACM.
+It is necessary to bring those capabilities on-premise in users' "Hub" clusters by installing clusters via Multi-cluster management, such as through [Hive](https://github.com/openshift/hive/) and RHACM.

-This enhancement proposes the first iteration of running the Assisted Installer in end-user clusters to meet the purpose above.
+This enhancement proposes to add the agent-based installation workflow to Hive.

 ## Motivation